raspberrypilearning/blockscad-pendant/en/step_6.md

-## Challenge: Change it!
+## Challenge: Change the pendant!

 --- challenge ---
-The design is influenced by the 'flower of life' pattern.
-Why not research the flower of life and see if you can create a design based on the 'seed of life' pattern.
+The design is influenced by the 'Flower of Life' pattern.
+If you like, you could research the 'Flower of Life' and see if you can create a design based on the 'Seed of Life' pattern.

 ![screenshot](images/pendant-seed-of-life.png)

 --- /challenge ---

 --- challenge ---
-Experiment with changing values in your pendant.
-Try changing the numbers of hoops or the amount that you translate the inner hoops by.
+Experiment and change some values in your pendant.
+For example, change the number of hoops, or the rotation.

-What if you use cuboids (cubes) instead of cylinders to create a pattern?
+You could also try to use cuboids (cubes) instead of cylinders to create a pattern.

 ![screenshot](images/pendant-challenge.png)